Mahar Regiment: Operations

-Late on 25 November 1987, when a column of the Mahar Regiment under Major Ramaswamy Parameswaran (8 Mahar) was returning from a search operation in Sri Lanka, it was ambushed by a group of militants armed with five rifles.
+4, 8, 13, and 19 Mahar along with 108 TA battalion took part in operations in Sri Lanka as part of the Indian Peace Keeping Force.
+During this operation, Major Ramaswamy Parameswaran (8 Mahar) was posthumously awarded the Param Vir Chakra, India's highest military decoration, for his bravery.
+Late on 25 November 1987, when a column of the Mahar Regiment under Major Parameswaran was returning from a search operation, it was ambushed by a group of militants armed with five rifles.
 In response, Parameswaran encircled the militants from the rear and charged into them, taking them completely surprise.
 In the ensuing hand-to-hand combat, a militant shot Parameswaran in the chest.
 Undaunted, he snatched the rifle from the militant and shot him dead.
 Gravely wounded, he continued to give orders and inspired his command until he died.
 Five militants were killed and three rifles and two rocket launchers were recovered and the ambush was cleared.
-Parameswaran was posthumously awarded the Param Vir Chakra, India's highest military decoration, for his bravery.
+Parameswaran.